nikolaus-lemberski/servicemesh-demo/README.md

 In this workshop we'll have a look at how a Service Mesh can help us to enhance the Security, Observability and Resiliency of our microservices.
 And all that without the need to add any libraries (say Hello to Spring Cloud) or to write infrastructure-related code.

-## About Service Meshes

-What means Security, Observability and Resiliency in our microservice landscape?

-* Traffic shaping allows us to release new software versions as "Canary releases" to avoid the risk of a Big Bang / All at Once approach.

 ## Microservice architectures

 After some success and some more challenges with monolithic applications, platforms like Kubernetes and Microservice architectures came to our rescue.
 Greenfield apps are developed in microservices now, and existing monoliths (aka legacy apps) are converted into microservices.